Sooigee/EnchanterBench/README.md

 Go to plugins then enchanterbench-plugin and finally, double click on config.yml.

-Here, you can specify the items and their respective enchantments (note some enchants will not be vanilla, look at example config).
+Here, you can specify the items and their respective enchantments.

 ### Example Configuration
 ```